 You might find it hard to get financing for your business through traditional lenders unless you have a proven track record of sales and revenue.
 The good news is that nontraditional lenders may offer loans to Amazon sellers, although you’ll have to meet certain criteria.

 Look for loans designed for new startups and small businesses.
 Merchant loans, short-term loans and P2P loans generally have less stringent lending criteria than traditional loans.
-You can also investigate getting a business or personal loan from a lender specializing in bad credit – although they charge origination fees to offset risk.
+You can also investigate getting a business loan or personal loan from a lender specializing in bad credit — although they often charge higher rates to offset the risk.

 The more you narrow your lender search to those likely to work with your type of business, the better your chances of approval.
 After gaining traction, develop a detailed business plan with a financial advisor to help you secure lower-cost financing.